Sara Takanashi: Career

 Takanashi placed sixth at the 2011 World Championship in Oslo.
 In the World Cup, she debuted on 3 December 2011 in Lillehammer where she finished fifth.

 During the 2013–14 season, Takanashi won 15 out of 18 individual World Cup ski jumping events.
 At the 2014 Winter Olympics, she was ranked third after her first jump in the medal round, but dropped to fourth place in the final round and missed the podium.
 In the 2015–16 season, she won her third World Cup overall title.

-Takanashi also won the first-ever women's World Cup team competition in Hinterzarten on 16 December 2017.
+With the Japan national team, Takanashi won the first-ever women's World Cup team competition in Hinterzarten on 16 December 2017.
 Her teammates included Yuki Ito, Kaori Iwabuchi and Yuka Seto.

 She won a bronze medal in the individual normal hill event at the 2018 Winter Olympics in Pyeongchang.